yohannes-zekariyas/-ethiopian-event-logger/README.md

 Month

 Year

-Save events to a file called events.txt
+-Save events to a file called events.txt

--Load saved events automatically when the program starts ✅ Date validation based on the Ethiopian calendar:
+-Load saved events automatically when the program starts

+✅ Date validation based on the Ethiopian calendar:

 Months 1–12 have 30 days

 Month 13 (Pagume):

 5 days in normal years

 6 days in leap years

 🛠️ Technologies Used
 Programming language: C++
 Standard libraries: